Cŵn Annwn: Colouring and meaning

-The Cŵn Annwn are associated with death, as they have red ears.
-The Celts associated the colour red with death.
-White is associated with the supernatural, and white animals are commonly owned by gods or other inhabitants of the Otherworld.
+Red is assosiated with vitality and strangth whilst White is associated with the supernatural, and white animals are commonly owned by gods or other inhabitants of the Otherworld.

 Similar creatures

 In other traditions similar spectral hounds are found, e.g. Gabriel Hounds (England), Ratchets (England), Yell Hounds (Isle of Man), related to Herne the Hunter's hounds, which form part of the Wild Hunt.
 Similar hounds occur in Devon – particularly on Dartmoor – and Cornwall but it is not clear whether they stem from Brythonic or Saxon origins.